amannn/next-intl/README.md

   // You can get the messages from anywhere you like, but the recommended
   // pattern is to put them in JSON files separated by language and read
   // the desired one based on the `locale` received from Next.js.
 You
-  // can also separate your messages further (e.g. by page) and read
+  // can also separate your messages by page and fetch them in `getStaticProps`
-  // them based on the current route. const messages = locale ? require(`messages/${locale}.json`) : undefined
+  // in your page which will make them available on `pageProps` in the `App`. const messages = locale ? require(`messages/${locale}.json`) : undefined

   return {...(await NextApp.getInitialProps(context)), messages};